Parliament of 1327: Summoning of parliament

 Isabella, Mortimer and the lords arrived in London on 4 January 1327.
 In response to the previous year's spate of murders, Londoners had been forbidden to bear arms, and two days later all citizens had sworn an oath to keep the peace.
-Parliament met on 7 January to consider the state of the realm now the King was incarcerated.
+Parliament met on 7 January to consider the state of the realm now that the King was incarcerated.
 It had originally been summoned by Isabella and the Prince, in the name of the King, on 28 October the previous year.
 Parliament had been intended to assemble on 14 December 1326, but on 3 December—still in the name of the King (Note: The writs were not just issued in the name of the King, but were sealed in Chancery as if they had been instructed from Kenilworth, where the King was confined.
 This was a bureaucratic fiction; Mortimer and the Queen instructed Chancery, first from Woodstock, then from Wallingford, and Ormrod is clear that "no one actively involved in the regime was now under any illusion as to where the source of royal authority lay".)—further writs were issued deferring the sitting until early the next year.
 This, it was implied, was due to the King being abroad, rather than imprisoned.
 Because of this, parliament would have to be held before the Queen and Prince Edward.
 The History of Parliament Trust has described the legality of the writs as being "highly questionable", and C. T. Wood called the sitting "a show of pseudo-parliamentary regularity", (Note: And one that did not go unnoticed by contemporary observers: Ormrod cites the case of the Bishop of Salisbury's registrar, who "took great exception" to the misuse of the King's seal in authenticating his bishop's writ of parliamentary summons.) "stage-managed" by Mortimer and Thomas, Lord Wake.
 For Isabella and Mortimer, governing through parliament was only a temporary solution to a constitutional problem, because at some point their positions would likely be challenged legally.
 Thus, suggests Ormrod, they had to enforce a solution favourable to Mortimer and the Queen, by any means they could.